-Outside the aquatic host, the pathogen survives for only a few hours.
-In the host, survival is for the life of the host, controlled or possibly eradicated.
+If transmission is blocked at one or more points, excreta-related diseases can be controlled or possibly eradicated.
 Sanitation provides one such block.
-For example, water-seal slabs in latrines reduce the breeding sites for culicine mosquitos, vectors of filariasis; treatment of excrete prior to its disposal can kill the eggs and cysts of many human parasites (Ascaris, Entamoeba, and Schistosoma spp), thus preventing contamination of both ground and water.
+For example, water-seal slabs in latrines reduce the breeding sites for culicine mosquitos, vectors of filariasis; treatment of excreta prior to its disposal can kill the eggs and cysts of many human parasites (Ascaris, Entamoeba, and Schistosoma spp), thus preventing contamination of both ground and water.